 CAO

 Imagine you are visiting a new city.
-You have two choices: you can hire a guide that will navigate the city for you, showing you the city, or you can navigate the city on your own with a guide book.
+You have two choices: you can hire a guide who will navigate the city for you, showing you the city, or you can navigate the city on your own with a guidebook.

 If you hire a guide, you are relying on the guide to create some of the experience for you.